 2. To stimulate the growth of the smooth muscles of the arteries, which causes blood pressure to rise.

 A recap of what the causes of high blood pressure in diabetics are:

-- Chronic elevated levels of insulin stimulates constriction of arteries and growth of smooth muscles in the arteries, causing blood pressure to rise.
+Chronically elevated levels of insulin stimulate constriction of arteries and growth of smooth muscles in the arteries, causing blood pressure to rise.

 A few words about chromium

 Chromium is crucial for diabetics because it promotes the uptake of glucose into the cells.
 A deficiency in chromium creates insulin resistance; insulin resistance prevents potassium from entering the cells leading to high blood pressure.
 Whole grains, meats, and brewer’s yeast are the best sources of this mineral.

 Although other conditions such as obesity and lack of exercise also lead to primary hypertension, insulin resistance by itself can be a major factor in triggering high blood pressure in diabetics.
 To prevent or reverse these health conditions eat fruits and vegetables as they have the proper balance between sodium and potassium.
 Low fat or non-fat dairy products are a good source of calcium.
 Vegetables, whole grains, and brewer’s yeast are a good source of magnesium and chromium. and above all, consult with your doctor to discard any other causes of hypertension such as kidney disease.